 In the early stages of diabetic kidney disease, a person may not have visible symptoms.
 So, it is important to get the kidneys tested every year to detect any problem at an early stage.

 A simple urine test called the Urine- Albumin Creatinine ratio (U-ACR) can detect the presence of protein (Albumin) in urine.
-Microalbuminuria (Alubumin in urine) is one of the first signs that can be picked up easily and treated.
+Microalbuminuria (Alubumin in urine) is one of the first signs that can be picked up easily